 As GSX-R1000s and GSX-R1000Rs moved the supersport game on, with faster engines and superior handling, the Hayabusa’s place moved further into high speed comfort.
 Already a string in its bow, the Hayabusa was the ideal tool for swallowing huge miles in speed and comfort, with assured handling and performance.

-With tighter emissions regulations coming into force, the Hayabusa disappeared from European model ranges after 2018, however, its impact will forever be felt, and its story an important one that continues, currently, in markets with more lax emissions regulations.
+But with tighter emissions regulations coming into force, the Hayabusa disappeared from European model ranges after 2018.